 Our Top 5 Speed Oven Brands

-Here’s our rundown of some of the top speed oven brands available on the market today and what they have to offer.
+Here’s our rundown of some of the best speed oven brands available on the market today and what they have to offer.

-Miele’s entry into the world of speed ovens offers M-touch controls that imitate a smart phone screen—or you can opt for the more traditional knob or button operated styles.
-The 24-inch width is highly compact, but Miele offers 30-inch trim kits to complement the look and dimensions of an existing 30-inch oven.
+The Miele H6700BM speed oven offers M-touch controls that imitate a smart phone screen.
+You can also opt for the more traditional knob or button operated styles.
+The 24-inch width is highly compact, but Miele has 30-inch trim kits to complement the look and dimensions of an existing 30-inch oven.

-Miele boasts MasterChef programs with over 100 recipes built into each speed oven, plus best-in-class cooking quality and included features like a wireless temperature probe.
-You can literally press a button and let the speed oven do the rest of the work.
+Miele speed oven boasts MasterChef guided programs with over 100 recipes.
+The best-in-class cooking quality includes features like a wireless temperature probe.
+You can literally press a button and let the Miele speed oven do the rest of the work.
 Want pizzeria-quality crust on your pizza?
 Miele can make it happen in a matter of minutes.
 You can even save your favorite settings as programs in the oven controls.

-Miele offers by far the most sophisticated Speed Oven in the market.
+Miele offers by far the most sophisticated speed oven on the market.